E-commerce

 |---|---|---|

-Too much raw data | Fatigue, missing important passages | Stratified sampling by channel and priority |
+Too much raw data | Fatigue, forgetting important passages | Stratified sampling by channel and priority |

-Superficial analysis | Focus on “striking” phrases | Full-batch reading, shared codes |
+Superficial analysis | Focus on “striking” phrases | Full reading in batches, shared codes |

-Contradictions | Uncertainty in decision-making | Separate segments (e.g., mobile vs desktop) |
+Contradictions | Uncertainty about the decision | Separate the segments (e.g. mobile vs desktop) |

-Description without synthesis | Report unusable for teams | Reframe as “insight + implication” |
+Description without synthesis | Report unusable for teams | Rephrase as “insight + implication” |

 Validate themes and clarify codes

-Also distinguish descriptive codes (what the customer says) from interpretive codes (your reading of the underlying problem).
+Also distinguish between descriptive codes (what the customer says) and interpretive codes (your reading of the underlying problem).
 This distinction, described in the same article, avoids mixing quote and diagnosis when several contributors code the same verbatims.
 Finally, plan realistic analysis time: for rich data, Nielsen Norman Group indicates that it is often relevant to budget at least as much time for analysis as for collection.

 Step 3: Extract verifiable insights

-Examples of useful phrasing (illustrative)
+Examples of useful formulations (illustrative)

-Observation + action: "Repeated size-related questions across three channels": enrich the size guide and visuals on the relevant product pages.
+Observation + action: « Repeated questions about sizes across three channels »: enrich the size guide and visuals on the relevant product pages.

-Observation + action: "Friction at the mobile payment step": targeted UX audit and testing on real devices.
+Observation + action: « Friction at the checkout step on mobile »: targeted UX audit and testing on real devices.

-Observation + action: "Post-support dissatisfaction with first-response time": adjust staffing or wait-time messaging, not just the script.
+Observation + action: « Post-support dissatisfaction about first response time »: adjust staffing or waiting messages, not just the script.

 Step 4: Prioritize and plan actions